nfarid/dodging_game_gd/README.txt

-This is the repository for the game, Dodge It!
+This is the repository for the simple game, Dodge It!